 Inside the conservatory they found a bicycle lamp that they linked to a 22-year-old carpenter.
 He was tried for their murders but acquitted.

-He had also failed to account for where he was between 11 o'clock and 4.30 in the morning when it was heard that two people had seen him near Hawthorn Cottage.
+He had also failed to account for where he was between 11pm and 4.30am in the morning when it was heard that two people had seen him near Hawthorn Cottage.

 The court heard that a bicycle had been stolen in September 1905 with the bicycle lamp on it which was found in the conservatory whilst the bicycle itself was found in the possession of the man accused.
 They also found paper attached to the bicycle lamp that was identical to some paper found at the man’s house.
 It was also said that the lamp wick in the bicycle lamp was the same as that in the cottage lamp but it’s not clear what cottage although it was noted that when the man’s parents were shown the bicycle lamp they both swooned.